Housing Figures: Home Price Growth at a 15-Year High

 Builders still confident despite lingering concerns

-Home builders continue to report demand environment as pricing power remains.
+Home builders continue to report a demand environment as pricing power remains.
 A record percentage of home builders reported raising most or all base prices in April, as all respondents reported increased materials costs.
 Seventy-two percent of builders also reported annual increases in sales, while only 12 percent saw decreases.
 Seventy-six percent, a survey record high, reported better year-over-year traffic as well — which is expected when compared to April 2020.
 [HomeSphere]

 Despite costs, home builders remained confident in May.
 The most recent NAHB/Wells Fargo Housing Market Index remained unchanged from April at 83.
 Confidence stayed high despite cost concerns and lot availability thanks to a limited resale inventory and low interest rates, among other things.
 While the pool of prospective homebuyers is growing, first-time homebuyers are being particularly impacted by rising prices.
 [HBS Dealer]